 Different types of funds will be of value to different types of investors.
 There are, however, some that are a solid addition to any investment portfolio.

 This fund is diversified across small, medium and large-sized stocks.
-We like it because of its very low Market Expense Ratio (MER – the combined cost of fees, taxes and expenses charged to the account).
-It comes in at just .06% and yields 7.16%.
-And this fund has 213 holdings.
-Therefore, by including small and medium-sized stocks, this fund is a good option for Canadians who don’t want all of their eggs in the energy and financial sectors.
+We like it because of its very low Market Expense Ratio (i.e. the combined cost of fees, taxes and expenses charged to the account) — just .05%, with a 12-month trailing yield of 2.53% (September 2021).
+This fund does include small and medium-sized stocks, making it a good option for Canadians who don’t want all of their eggs in the energy and financial sectors.

 This fund encompasses all the top companies on the TSX, at a low fee.
-Its MER is just .18% and yields 2.9%.
-It includes high-quality, reliable companies.
-But it is less diversified because it doesn’t include sectors that aren’t as lucrative.
-However, it is a reliable investment due to its focus on the top performers on the S&P and TSX 60 index.
+Its MER is just .18% with a 12-month trailing yield of 2.56% (September 2021).
+XIU includes high-quality, reliable companies, but is less diversified because it doesn’t include sectors that aren’t as lucrative.
+It is, however, a reliable investment due to its focus on the top performers on the S&P and TSX 60 index.

 iShares includes 30 of the highest-yielding stocks on the Canadian stock market.
-The MER is .55% and yields 4.5%, making it a solid investment.
+The MER is .55% and 12-month trailing yield is 3.64% (September 2021), making it a solid investment.
 Unlike indexes that highlight significant market share and heavy trading, iShares instead looks at dividend yields and prospective growth and long-term stability.

 Can You Lose All Your Money In ETF?